 The school is also engaged in a variety of programs designed to raise awareness regarding oral health disparities and to encourage young students from under-represented minorities to consider careers in the oral health professions.

-Each year, the Ostrow School of Dentistry sponsors or participates in numerous health fairs and special events offering free dental screenings and oral health education.
-In addition, the Ostrow School of Dentistry maintains partnerships with hospitals throughout Southern California.
+Each year, the Herman Ostrow School of Dentistry sponsors or participates in numerous health fairs and special events offering free dental screenings and oral health education.
+In addition, the Ostrow School maintains partnerships with hospitals throughout Southern California.

-At the Ostrow School of Dentistry, we are proud of our legacy and of our ongoing commitment to serve those in need.
+At the Ostrow School, we are proud of our legacy and our ongoing commitment to serve those in need.
 Despite our best efforts and those of other like-minded colleagues, disparities in oral health care persist and in many populations continue to grow.
 To help us combat this epidemic, please consider supporting Ostrow’s Community Oral Health Programs.

-At the Ostrow School of Dentistry, providing care to those in need means providing access to care.
+At the Ostrow School, providing care to those in need means providing access to care.
 Community Health Programs operates both fixed and mobile programs throughout Southern and Central California, bringing oral health care to areas where financial and geographical impediments are greatest.

-For many years the Ostrow School of Dentistry has been intimately involved in reducing disparities in oral health – not only in services, but also in education and practice.
-Whether through exposing underrepresented minority elementary and high school students to the profession or through scholarships and support during their education, the School has always remained proactive in closing the gap through a multi-faceted approach.
+For many years the Ostrow School has been intimately involved in reducing disparities in oral health—not only in services, but also in education and practice.
+Whether through exposing under-represented minority elementary and high school students to the profession or through scholarships and support during their education, Ostrow has always remained proactive in closing the gap through a multi-faceted approach.

 Learn more about our Initiatives

 Each year, the Ostrow School participates in dozens of health fairs and special events across Southern California.
 Faculty, staff and students provide oral screenings and health education to thousands of people annually.
 The School also participates in a number of recurring health fairs.

 Learn more about our Health Fairs & Screenings